backups-obsidian/backup-obsidian/main/100 study-notes/101 AWS SAA/KMS.md

     - **Useful for cross account access** of you KMS key

 > [!note]- Suppose you have an *AMI that has an encrypted EBS snapshot* using KMS CMK.
 You *want to share this AMI with another AWS account*.
 You have shared the AMI with the desired AWS account, but the other AWS account still can't use it.
 How would solve this problem?
-> You need to share the KMS CMK with a used to encrypt the AMI with the other AWS account.
+> You need to share the KMS CMK used to encrypt the AMI with the other AWS account.
 A *custom key policy has to be used for cross account access*.

 > [!caution]- Deleting a customer CMK
 > - Deleting a customer master key (CMK) in AWS Key Management Service (AWS KMS) is *destructive and potentially dangerous*.
 Therefore, AWS KMS *enforces a waiting period*.